Don’t stop talking to your kids as they get older. Big ones may be less likely to chat, but it is important to keep talking and listening.

 - You might want to tell them:

-- you can tell the other person how you feel (e.g. ‘I felt when you told the rest of the team I was useless at football’)
+- You can tell the other person how you feel (e.g. ‘I felt shame when You told the rest of the team I was useless at football’)

 Yarning with your kids about teasing

 A person is teasing when they stir-up someone, either in a playful or an unkind way.
 Sometimes people tease in a fun way and don’t hurt anyone’s feelings.

 Other times people tease in a mean way that upsets or hurts the feelings of the other person.
 Teasing becomes bullying if the person being teased is hurt by it and cannot stop it from happening.
 Mean teasing, jarring or chipping is when someone:

 - Makes fun of another person or group in a hurtful way